To be started soon:

 Global Carbon Project

 The Global Carbon Project (GCP) was established in 2001 in recognition of the large scientific challenges and critical nature of the carbon cycle for Earth’s sustainability.
 The scientific goal of the project is to develop a complete picture of the global carbon cycle, including both its biophysical and human dimensions together with the interactions and feedbacks between them.
-HYDE provides yearly updates on the land-use part to this project.
+HYDE provides yearly updates on the land-use part to LUMIP and the TRENDYconsortium, which is the international activity providing land flux estimates for the Global Carbon Project’s (GCP) annual carbon budget update.
 See https://www.globalcarbonproject.org/

 The Anthromes Project aims to investigate, understand and model human transformation and management of the terrestrial biosphere based on the concept of Anthromes (Anthropogenic Biomes) as a new paradigm for incorporating human systems into global ecology and earth science research and education for the Anthropocene.
 Currently, we are working on the Anthropogenic Transformation of the Holocene and of the Future with prof. dr. Erle Ellis, Univ. of Baltimore, USA. (see http://ecotope.org/anthromes/).